Meno Martha International Menopause Directory

 The JH explain:

-“If you or someone you know needs alcohol support, talk to your doctor.
-They will give you information and may recommend counselling, treatment and support programs”.14
+“If you or someone you know needs help with alcohol, talk to your doctor.
+They can give you information and may recommend counselling, treatment and support programs”.13

 Health Topics A-Z